-Observations Recommendations Management Responses 1 Soil Quality and Illegal Dumping Concerns The Park property was acquired during the development of the Cornell Community.
+Observations Recommendations Management Responses 1 Soil Quality and Illegal Dumping Concerns The Park property was acquired during the Any park land transferred to the City should be in an appropriate condition to facilitate development, including a flat surface and suitable soil quality.
+Parks Development ("PD") Staff agree with this observation and recommendation. development of the Cornell Community.
 However, prior to development, the City needed to address significant concerns about the condition of the property which delayed the start of construction.
-The Developer's failure to deliver an adequately prepared flat surface of land, with good quality topsoil, compounded by subsequent illegal dumping, led to significant Project delays and additional costs.
-Any park land transferred to the City should be in an appropriate condition to facilitate development, including a flat surface and suitable soil quality.
-Steps should be taken to ensure that land being held for future parks development is monitored to prevent illegal dumping or trespassing.
-We note that staff are well-aware of these concerns and now use legal developer agreements to ensure that any parkland transferred to the City is in "development ready" condition.
-Parks Development ("PD") Staff agree with this observation and recommendation.
-Our current park development processes and standard agreement clauses, in combination with the application of new provincial legislation (O. Reg.
-406/19 "On-Site and Excess Soil Management) significantly mitigate the risk of a similar issue with soil quality and illegal dumping occurring.
-PD Staff are of the opinion that this item has been addressed and do not anticipate further challenges of this nature with future capital park planning.
+The Developer's failure to deliver an adequately prepared flat surface of land, with good quality topsoil, compounded by subsequent illegal Steps should be taken to ensure that land being held for future parks development is monitored to prevent illegal dumping or trespassing.
+We note that staff are well-aware of these concerns and now use legal developer agreements Our current park development processes and standard agreement clauses, in combination with the application of new provincial legislation (O. Reg.
+406/19 "On- Site and Excess Soil Management) significantly mitigate the risk of a similar issue with soil guality and illegal dumping dumping, led to significant Project delays and additional costs. to ensure that any parkland transferred to the City is in "development ready" condition.
+PD Staff are of the opinion that this item has been addressed and do not anticipate has been addressed and do not anticipa further challenges of this nature with future capital park planning.

 Observations Recommendations Management Responses 2 Approval of Minor Cost Increases that are within Originally Approved Capital Budget The Park's 2020 total cost of award (tender price, plus contingency, internal fee, and HST) of \$10.35 million was significantly lower than the approved budget of \$13.56 million.
 Budget Policy required that the remaining unspent budget (\$3.21 million) be returned to the original funding source.
 In the event that additional expenses are required beyond the \$10.35 million cost, a purchase order adjustment form is utilized to facilitate approvals from the Director, CAO or Council, depending on the dollar value.
 This approval process applies, even if the additional amount requested increases total cost to an amount that is still less than the originally approved budget.
 This process can be lengthy and administratively cumbersome to approve additional funding requests that are well within the originally approved budget.
 Investigate opportunities to simplify and streamline the approval of funding adjustments in cases where changes are small, and if approved, the cost is still within the originally approved budget.
-Streamlining this process by establishing preapproved conditions or expedited protocols for additional funding would prevent delays and ensure timely access to resources when needed for unforeseen, but justifiable cost increases.
+Streamlining this process by establishing pre- approved conditions or expedited protocols for additional funding would prevent delays and ensure timely access to resources when needed for unforeseen, but justifiable cost increases.
 PD Staff agree with this observation and recommendation.
 In November 2024, the Finance Department made changes to the Expenditure Control Policy to greatly mitigate this observation.
-The changes are aligned with the recommendation to streamline and delegate the decision-making authority to those staff closest to the pertinent information while balancing the changes with appropriate financial management measures.
+The changes are aligned with the recommendation to streamline and delegate the decision- making authority to those staff closest to the pertinent information while balancing the changes with appropriate financial management measures.
 PD Staff are of the opinion that this item has been largely addressed with the November 2024 revisions to the Expenditure Control Policy and look forward to participating in future reviews for opportunities to streamline.